 6.7 String termination [CJM]

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.7 does not apply to Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.7 does not apply to Ada.

 Strings in Ada are not delimited by a termination character.
 Ada programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.